 HBCU and HSI: Yes, if the course is listed independently as an undergraduate course.
 In your application, demonstrate how the proposed project encourages excellence in undergraduate teaching of the humanities, and how your proposed research will contribute to the students and the curriculum at your institution.
-Projects that focus exclusively or primarily on graduate teaching are restricted.
+Projects that focus exclusively or primarily on graduate teaching are ineligible.

 TCU: Individuals applying to the Awards for Faculty at TCUs opportunity may apply to revise both undergraduate and graduate courses.
-Individual faculty or staff members at TCUs may also apply to offer a new humanities seminar for the institution and/or the community.
-A seminar could enroll undergraduate or graduate students, or members of the community.
+Individual faculty or staff members at TCUs may also apply to offer a new humanities workshop series for the institution and/or the community.
+A workshop series could enroll undergraduate or graduate students, or community members.